-Matrimonial venue, wedding dress, food, drinks (alcoholic and non-alcoholic), bridesmaids’ dresses, groomsman’s suit, photographer and/or videographer, deejay, transport, hair and makeup, car hire, wedding rings, an emcee, tents and chairs, decoration, catering services, wedding cake, and so on.
-For a traditional wedding a cow, groom’s family gifts, traditional attire (imvunulo), food and drinks.
+Matrimonial venue, wedding dress, food, drinks (alcoholic and non-alcoholic), bridesmaid dresses, groomsman’s suit and bridesmaid dresses, photographer and videographer, DJ, transport, hair and makeup, car hire, wedding rings, MC, tents and chairs, decoration, catering services, wedding cake etc. For traditional wedding, a cow, groom’s family gifts, traditional attire (imvunulo), food and drinks again.
 The costs are a bit less on the traditional side.
-Before the wedding can take place, there is a gifts’ ceremony, where the groom buys the bride’s father a suit, hat and a bottle of brandy, and a visit from the groom’s family for a celebration.
+Before the wedding can take place, the gifts ceremony must be done where a groom buys the bride’s father a suit, hat, bottle of brandy and be visited by the groom’s family for celebration.

 What cost surprised you the most?

-The price for return transportation using a 22-seater bus from Tzaneen to Mandeni, a total distance of 1 600km, is currently R2 500 and ceremonies must happen in two places.
+The price of a return transportation from Tzaneen to Mandeni is currently R2500 for a 22-seater bus and ceremonies must happen in two places.
 The white wedding will be in Tzaneen and a traditional wedding in Mandeni.
-This amounts to about R5 000.
+This amounts to a projected R5000 fee.

 What advice do you have for a young couple getting married?

-Try to finalise your matrimonial ceremonies before you have children and long-term debt.
-It is difficult to plan for an expensive wedding while dealing with a 20-year bond and a six-year car repayment, while saving for education and retirement.
+Try to finalise your matrimonial ceremonies before you have kids and long-term debts.
+It is difficult to plan for an expensive wedding while you are dealing with a 20-year bond and six years of car repayments, while trying to save for kids’ education as well as retirement.

 Then early in 2017 the couple was in an accident.